firstname.lastname@example.org | 01484 478288

 Cheryl managed the creation of the new Foundation Degree in Design and Development of e-Learning at the University of Huddersfield, heading up the Curriculum Team and successfully taking the proposal through the University Validation process.
 She is now currently Course Leader for this programme and delivers two of the four first year modules.

-Avis, J. and Reynolds, C. (2017) ‘The digitalisation of work and social justice - reflections on the labour process of English Further Education (VET) teachers’.
+Avis, J. and Reynolds, C. (2017) ‘The digitalization of work and social justice - reflections on the labour process of English Further Education teachers’.
 In: The impact of digitalization in the workplace: An educational view.
-Dordrecht, Netherlands: Springer. .
-ISBN 978-3319632568
+Dordrecht, Netherlands: Springer. pp. 213-230.
+ISBN 9783319632568

 James, M. and Reynolds, C. (2017) ‘Identifying the potential risks of political eparticipation for adult learners’.
 In: Scutrea Conference Proceedings 2017 : Adult Education for Inclusion and Diversity.
 Edinburgh: Centre for Research in Education Inclusion & Diversity. pp. 218-225.